 You are monitoring the output of a reactor for catalyst particles escaping by counting the particles over a period of 10 minutes.
 Historically, the average number of particles per 10 minutes is 4.3 particles.

 What is the probability of finding 8 or more particles escaping the reactor in 10 minutes?

 What is the probability of finding 1, 2, or 3 particles over a 10 minute span?

-Homework 2

-3-43

-3-44

-3-50

-3-56

-3-60

-3-86 (you may use JMP for this problem)

-3-114

-3-124